apache/echarts-doc/en/option/partial/style-shadow-opacity.md

 #${prefix} opacity(number) = ${defaultOpacity}

-Graphic transparency.
-Support number from 0 to 1, and this graphic will not be drawn when transparency is 0.6
+Opacity of the component.
+Supports value from 0 to 1, and the component will not be drawn when set to 0.